invoke-ai/InvokeAI/docs/contributing/CONTRIBUTING.md

 ### Areas of contribution:

 #### Development
 If you’d like to help with development, please see our [development guide](contribution_guides/development.md).
-If you’re unfamiliar with contributing to open source projects, there is a tutorial contained within the development guide.
+If you’re unfamiliar with contributing to open source projects, take a look at our [new contributor guide](contribution_guides/newContributorChecklist.md).

 #### Nodes
-If you’d like to help with development, please see our [nodes contribution guide](/nodes/contributingNodes).
-If you’re unfamiliar with contributing to open source projects, there is a tutorial contained within the development guide.
+If you’d like to add a Node, please see our [nodes contribution guide](../nodes/contributingNodes.md).

 #### Documentation
 If you’d like to help with documentation, please see our [documentation guide](contribution_guides/documentation.md).